topologicalmedialab/deep-performance-dwelling-monitor/README.md

-# Deep Performance Dwelling - Monitor
+# Deep-Performance Dwelling – Monitor

-Interface of the monitor that controls some components of the Deep Performance Dwelling.
+Interface of the monitor that controls some components of the Deep-Performance Dwelling.

 ### Requirements